zhihu/griffith/README.md

 </p>

 - **Streaming:** Griffith makes streaming easy.
 Whether your video format is mp4 or hls, Griffith can use Media Source Extension (MSE) for segment loading.
 - **Extensibility:** Griffith makes it simple to support video features in React apps.
-It also supports the UMD (Universal Module Definition) patterns for use directly in the browser if your application is not based on React.
+It also supports the UMD (Universal Module Definition) patterns for direct use in the browser if your application is not based on React.
-- **Reliability:** Griffith has been widely used in the web and mobile web of zhihu.
+- **Reliability:** Griffith has been widely used in the web and mobile web of Zhihu.

 ## Usage